Stellac2021/School_District_Analysis/README.md

 **Scores by school spending**

-:point_right: There is no huge impact between Before and After
+:point_right: There is no huge impact after replacing THS ninth grader score

 *-Before*-